realworldocaml/book/en/19-installing-ocaml.md

 make development life much easier.

 To work through this book, you'll need three major components installed:

 * The OCaml compiler itself.
 * The OPAM source package manager, through which we'll install several add-on libraries such as Core and Async.
 * The `utop` top-level, which is a modern interactive top-level with command history, module completion and so forth.

 Let's get started with how to install OCaml on various operating systems, and we'll get OPAM and `utop` running after that.

 ## Getting the OCaml compiler

-The OCaml compiler is available as a binary distribution on many operating systems, and this is the preferred installation route.
-We'll describe how to do a manual installation too, as a last resort.
+The OCaml compiler is available as a binary distribution on many operating systems.
+This is the simplest and preferred installation route, but we'll also describe how to do a manual installation as a last resort.

 ### MacOS X